kevinboone/vlc-server/nc-vlc-client/README.md

 When run with the `-k` switch, `nc-vlc-client` will not exit, either by navigating back from the main menu, or by inactivity timeout.
+In addition, it will keep trying to connect to the `vlc-server` server process indefintely.
+There is no timeout -- the logic is that, in kiosk mode, there simply is nothing to be done if the server is not contactable.

+During the initial connection process in kiosk mode, `nc-vlc-client` does not display error messages if they are 'connection refused'.
+This is taken to be normal, because the client will likely start up more quickly than the server.

 ## Standby info display

 After a period with no user-interface activity (currently 15 seconds) the menu will be replaced by a 'standby' information display.
+It shows file meta-data (artist, album...), and position in the playlist.
 Pressing any key will restore the menu.
 Menu-related keys are not processed immediately, because it makes no sense to do so when the menu is not on screen.
 However, play/pause/next/previous, etc., are processed before the menu display is redrawn.

 One reason for implementing the standby information display was to do something to limit screen burn-in.
 However, some elements of the standby display are unchanging, so its utility for the purpose is suspect.

 If screen burn-in is a real risk, it's still possible to implement screen blanking at the operating system level.

 ## Colour